 The multibody design is great addition for Creo Parametric tool-set for design conceptual models and creation of complex geometry often encountered in castings.

-When testing the new multibody functionalities, I realised the benefits of this paradigm but, also the wisdoms of keeping the model tree approachable for generations to come.
+When testing the new multibody functionalities, I realized the benefits of this paradigm but, also the wisdoms of keeping the model tree approachable for generations to come.
 The future maintenance releases will add some additional functionality to this initial release.

 Creo Parametric 7.0 features improvements to the Creo Additive Manufacturing Extension.
 You can now add lattices based on the Delaunay stochastic algorithm and hard-edge definition, enabling lattice modelling, print tray optimization, and metal printing with support structures.